 Medullary sponge kidney (MSK) is a congenital disorder that can affect one or both kidneys, or only part of one kidney.
 There are ectatic and cystic changes of the medullary and papillary collecting ducts.
-The names tubular ectasia and cystic dilatation of the collecting ducts have been suggested as alternatives for this condition because the medulla does not actually appear like a sponge.
-It is bilateral in 70% of cases.
+This cystic dilatation of tubules may have an effect on urinary flow.
 Cysts can be 1-7 mm in diameter.
 Cyst formation is commonly associated with the development of small calculi within the cyst.
 The rest of the kidney is usually normal unless affected by complications such as pyelonephritis or obstruction secondary to renal calculi.

 - Although it is a congenital disorder, diagnosis is often not made until the second or third decades.

-- Can be an incidental finding on radiological investigations performed for other reasons.
+- It can be an incidental finding on radiological investigations performed for other reasons.